fvbock/endless/README.md

 These have impact on endless by potentially not letting the parent process die until all connections are handled/finished.

-### Hammer Time
+### Termination

-To deal with hanging requests on the parent after restarting endless will *hammer* the parent 60 seconds after receiving the shutdown signal from the forked child process.
-When hammered still running requests get terminated.
+To deal with hanging requests on the parent after restarting endless will *terminate* the parent 60 seconds after receiving the shutdown signal from the forked child process.
+When terminated still running requests get terminated.
 This behaviour can be controlled by another exported variable:

-    DefaultHammerTime time.Duration
+    DefaultTerminateTimeout time.Duration

 The default is 60 seconds.
-When set to `-1` `hammerTime()` is not invoked automatically.
-You can then hammer the parent manually by sending `SIGUSR2`.
-This will only hammer the parent if it is already in shutdown mode.
+When set to `-1` `Terminate()` is not invoked automatically.
+You can then terminate the parent manually by sending `SIGUSR2`.
+This will only terminate the parent if it is already in shutdown mode.
 So unless the process had received a `SIGTERM`, `SIGSTOP`, or `SIGINT` (manually or by forking) before `SIGUSR2` will be ignored.

-If you had hanging requests and the server got hammered you will see a log message like this:
+If you had hanging requests and the server got terminate you will see a log message like this:

-    2015/04/04 13:04:10 [STOP - Hammer Time] Forcefully shutting down parent
+    2015/04/04 13:04:10 Terminating parent

 ## Examples & Documentation